dehne/PTMSC_Prototype_III/lib/Storyboard/Storyboard.md

 ### arriveSite<n>

 These states, **arriveSite1** to **arriveSite5**, are entered from **diving** when the diver, carrying no cohorts to be outplanted, gets near the corresponding site.
-The state plays "site<n>NoCohortsLoop" which shows the site as background with text saying that we really need to get back to the boat since the mission is complete.
-When the diver moves away from the site, the state changes to **diving**.
+The states play "site<n>NoCohortsClip" which shows the site as background with text saying that we really need to get back to the boat since the mission is complete.
+When the clip finishes, the state changes to **atSite<n>**.

 ### outAtSite<n>